Bridgend Sports RFC: 2018 - 2019 / The 80th Anniversary Season

+In November 2018 the club was registered as a CIO.

 The Sports celebrated their 80th Season with a stellar year on the Pitch.
 The 1st XV were crowned Champions of WRU West Central 3 A on the last day of the season in front of just under 1000 supporters at the Bandstand by beating old rivals and league runners up Pyle RFC.
-The side also reached the semi final of the WRU Bowl losing a very close game to Oakdale RFC and reached the Final of the District Cup and the Presidents Cup.
+The side also reached the semi-final of the WRU Bowl losing a very close game to Oakdale RFC and reached the Final of the District Cup and the Presidents Cup.

 To appreciate what was achieved in our 80th Season these are the thoughts of the Coaches that Season Sean Donovan and Gareth David.

 "What a fantastic season and one I'm sure we will all remember and talk about for many years to come.

 The Cup run was something else, beating ‘The Ath’.
 Winning away with the last kick of the game against Vardre.
 The two North Wales mini tours to Wrexham and Dolgellau which made up for us having to cancel our official tour to Belgium.
 The quarter final at home to Pontyclun and one of our best performances.
-Then to the Oakdale game in the Semi Final, where unfortunately we came second on the day, but standing there at the end and seeing all the support on the sidelines from under 7's all the way up to the senior generations was pretty humbling for all involved.
+Then to the Oakdale game in the semi-final, where unfortunately we came second on the day, but standing there at the end and seeing all the support on the sidelines from under 7's all the way up to the senior generations was pretty humbling for all involved.

 Making it to the Principality Stadium would have been the icing on the cake but it wasn't meant to be.

 To go unbeaten for the rest of the season and maintaining an undefeated home record was pretty unbelievable when we look back at possibly the hardest run in any club from any division had.
 It all came down to that final day and a pretty brutal game against close rivals Pyle.
 Looking at comments going around I believe we made a lot of clubs in the area jealous that day of what a great and we'll supported club Bridgend Sports continues to be.

 Again couldn't have been more prouder to have been involved in such a great day.
 Credited has to go to our captain Greg and everyone of the squad who trained and played with real enthusiasm and energy all season."

-The Junior Section of the Club also played their part with the U12's winning the District D GMG Cup and the U15s making the Semi Finals of the Ospreys Cup.
+The Junior Section of the Club also played their part with the U12's winning the District D GMG Cup and the U15s making the semi-finals of the Ospreys Cup.
 In the 2018/2019 season the Club were delighted when an under 7’s player from 12 years ago, Zac Hemsley, who registered on the first day of our Mini’s season played for our first team.